Alidius Tjarda van Starkenborgh Stachouwer: Early life

 Tjarda van Starkenborgh Stachouwer inspecting his feathered hat after his inauguration as governor-general.
 Next to him was his predecessor, Cornelis de Jonge.

-Tjarda received his primary and secondary education at a grammar school in the city of Groningen and continued his higher education in law at the University of Groningen from 25 September 1906 to 11 April 1911.
+Tjarda received his primary and secondary education at Praedinius Gymnasium in the city of Groningen and continued his higher education in law at the University of Groningen from 25 September 1906 to 11 April 1911.
 There he joined the student corps Vindicat atque Polit.
 After completing his studies, he interned at several law firms from 1911 to 1913 and provided professional assistance to the then Dutch Minister of Foreign Affairs Reneke de Marees van Swinderen before deciding to prepare for the diplomatic service.
 From 1913 to 1915, after having won a competition for legation secretary, he was appointed deputy to the Dutch Foreign Office.

 After his domestic duties, he was sent on his first overseas assignment as general attaché at the Royal Netherlands Embassy in Washington.
 It was during this period that he met his future wife, Christine Marburg, daughter of Theodore Marburg, the US ambassador to Belgium.
 They were married in November 1915 in Baltimore, Maryland.
 He joined the Dutch diplomatic service in 1915.

 In 1921, Tjarda was contacted by Foreign Minister Herman Adriaan van Karnebeek to accompany the Dutch delegation to the Washington Naval Conference.
 It was at this point that Tjarda first came into contact with colonial affairs.
 In 1922 he joined the office of the International Conference on Russian Trade in The Hague.
 In this post he campaigned hard for the water connection with the Zuiderzee, organized the provincial school doctor service, the academic hospital and the university, of which he was curator from 1928.
 After an international career, in 1924/25, he was at the Dutch Legation in Berlin and.he was appointed Queen's Commissioner (royal governor) for the Province of Groningen (1925-1933), succeeding his father, and Ambassador of the Kingdom of the Netherlands in Brussels (1933-1936).
 He was secretary and then legation counselor at the Dutch embassies in Copenhagen, Stockholm and Berlin from 1915 to 1933.
 In September 1933, van Starkenborgh was appointed Extraordinary Ambassador and Minister Plenipotentiary to the Belgian and Luxembourg courts.

 On 4 June 1936, a royal decree was issued appointing him Governor-General of the Dutch East Indies.
 He boarded the Johan van Oldenbarnevelt for the Dutch East Indies after saying goodbye to Queen Wilhelmina at a meeting on 24 August 1936.
 The official handover ceremony was held on 16 September 1936 in Batavia.